Financial Services

 How Technology Is Used — and Where Impact Is Realized

-In financial services, technology functions as both the core offering and the operational backbone.
-Decisions made across key domains compound over time, shaping scalability, performance, and trust.
+In financial services, systems support both core operations and customer-facing services.
+Decisions across key domains shape performance, risk, and trust.

 Core Platforms and Transaction Systems